benzipperer/new_mw_papers/README.md

 ## Setup

 To run this project, you will need to set up an `OPENALEX_EMAIL` secret in your repository's settings.
 This is required for polite access to the OpenAlex API.

-## Website

-The generated website can be found at the GitHub Pages URL for this repository.